Single-hole spectra of Kitaev spin liquids: from dynamical Nagaoka ferromagnetism to spin-hole fractionalization

-Our work shows that doping a spin-liquid ground state with a single hole can have several different outcomes.
-In one scenario, the hole can fractionalize into a slow spinon and a fast holon.
-In that case the low-energy spectrum directly probes the spinon dynamics of spin liquids~\cite{Senthil2008, Podolsky2009, Kadow2022}.
-In the other scenario, the hole significantly modifies the spin-liquid ground state in its vicinity and dynamically forms a Nagaoka ferromagnet around the hole.
-Both scenarios are realized in the doped Kitaev model depending on the sign of spin interactions.
 It will be interesting to see in which category the response of other slightly doped spin liquids may fall.
 This also raises the question of the general stability of quantum spin liquids upon hole doping.
 Tensor network methods for ground states as well as dynamical response functions offer one possible route to study the structure of the phases that could be realized in the doped Kitaev model~\cite{Hui-Ke2023, Peng2021}.
-Furthermore, they may shed light on which perturbations can stabilize topological superconductivity beyond the mean-field approach. \\
+Furthermore, they may shed light on which perturbations can stabilize topological superconductivity beyond the mean-field approach.\\

-\textbf{METHODS}
+\textbf{ Methods}

 \textbf{Physical spins and form factor}

 In the promising candidate materials exhibiting strong Kitaev interactions, such as 5$d$ iridate compounds Na$_2$IrO$_3$ and 4$d$ $\alpha$-RuCl$_3$, the partially filled d$^5$ orbital is split into $e_g$ and $t_{2g}$ ($|xy\rangle$, $|yz\rangle$, and $|zx\rangle$) orbitals.
 Because of the strong spin-orbit coupling, the $t_{2g}$ multiplet is further divided into a $J_\mathrm{eff}=3/2$ quartet and a $J_\mathrm{eff}=1/2$ Kramers doublet.
 The low-energy physics is dominated by the $J_\mathrm{eff}=1/2$ doublet with a reduced bandwidth.
 Here, we would like to demonstrate the relation between hybridized pseudo-spins and physical spins in realistic materials such as Na$_2$IrO$_{3}$.